opral/monorepo/packages/website/src/README.md

 Rendering logic of the website and editor.

 [services](./services/)
-Services that are used across the code like i18n or analytics.
+Services that are used across the code like i18n.